Adamus7/RayDBG-Blog/source/_posts/2017-11-10-How-to-Configure-Wired-Authentication-Settings-via-GPO.md

     Select authentication Mode: User or Computer authentication Click Properties for more details
     {% asset_img 05.png %}
-    Select “User a certificate on this computer” and “Use simple certificate selection (Recommended) Select “Verify the server’s identity by validating the certificate”.
-In the Trusted Root Certificate Authorities: Select the “SP Root Certification Authority” with latest expiry Date if multiple “SP Root Certificate Authority” certificates are found on the notebook.
+    Select `User a certificate on this computer` and `Use simple certificate selection (Recommended)` Select `Verify the server’s identity by validating the certificate`.
+In the Trusted Root Certificate Authorities: Select the `SP Root Certification Authority` with latest expiry Date if multiple `SP Root Certificate Authority` certificates are found on the notebook.
     Click OK
     {% asset_img 06.png %}
     Click Ok